Continuous Combinatorics of Abelian Group Actions

-If $\| c_1-c_2\|>20$, then by the fact just noted, there must be a $1$ in the horizontal interval between $c_1$ and $c_2$, in fact, within distance $11$ of $c$.
 Finally, suppose $c_1$ and $c_2$ are the points immediately to the left and right of $c$.
 The path $p$ must move from $c$ to the point immediately above or below $c$.
 Say, for example, $p$ moves from $c$ to $c'$, the point immediately above $c$.
 Let $c'_1$, $c'_2$ be the points immediately above $c_1$ and $c_2$.
 By (\ref{acc_b}) of Definition~\ref{def:accep}, $x(c'_1)$ and $x(c'_2)$ are not equal to $2$.
-Repeating the argument given for $c_1$ and $c_2$, shows that there is a $1$ on the horizontal segment between $c'_1$ and $c'_2$, which proves the claim.
+Repeating the argument given for $c_1$ and $c_2$, shows that there is a $1$ on the horizontal segment between $c'_1$ and $c'_2$, which proves the subclaim.

 For each point $c\in p$, let $d(c)$ be a point of $C$ connected to $c$ by a path in $C$ of length $\leq 20$ with $x(d(c))=1$.
 Since $\ell >40$, an easy induction using (\ref{acc_a}) of Definition~\ref{def:accep} shows that all of the points $d(c)$ have the same parity.
 In particular, $a$ and $b$ have the same parity.
+This proves the claim.